 (6) To the extent that the practice and procedure of an approved medical specialist panel are not prescribed under this Act, they are to be as the panel determines.

-[Section 146L inserted by No. 42 of 2004 s.
+[Section 146L inserted: No. 42 of 2004 s.
 109.]

 146M.
 Failure to comply with requirement of panel